 If you’re looking for a more environmentally friendly and fuel-efficient vehicle for your road trip, consider a regular hybrid model or a plug-in hybrid model.
 An SUV hybrid can get as much as 90 MPGe (miles per gallon energy — the average distance traveled per unit of energy consumed), and a plug-in 52/49 mpg city/highway, depending on the best-in-class models for best gas mileage.

-In addition, be sure to check out Esurance Fuelcaster®, an online tool that predicts whether gas prices will be cheaper today or tomorrow.
+In addition, be sure to check out Esurance Fuelcaster®, our online tool that helps you determine whether you should fuel up today or wait for tomorrow.
+Our secret blend of digital herbs and mathematical spices combine to tell you when you could save money at the pump (thanks to our friends at GasBuddy).
 The best part?
 It’s free for anyone to use!

 Make your adventures high-tech